riturajkaushik/riturajkaushik.github.io/_posts/2019-01-23-started-youtube-channel.md

 feature-img: "assets/img/posts/youtube.png" # Add a feature-image to the post
 thumbnail: "assets/img/posts/youtube.png"   # Add a thumbnail image on blog view
 tags: [artificial intelligence, reinforcement learning, youtube]
+excerpt_separator: <!--more-->
 ---
 There is a famous saying **"The best time to work on your plan was last year and the second best moment is NOW"**.
 Yes !
-Finally I grabbed the 2nd best moment to work on my long procrastinated plan to start an educational youtube channel about artificial intelligence, Machine learning and reinforcement learning.
+Finally I grabbed the 2nd best moment to work on my long procrastinated plan to start an educational youtube channel about artificial intelligence, Machine learning and reinforcement learning. <!--more-->

 Here is the link to my newly created channel : [AI Talks - Rituraj Kaushik](https://www.youtube.com/channel/UCwrblBV2g0m8SuG8jQbhjuA/videos?view_as=subscriber)